-Diagnosis & Treatment by Your Eye Doctor in Orillia
+Diagnosis & Treatment by Your Optometrist in Orillia

-If you experience problems with your vision, we invite you to book an eye exam at our Orillia office.
+If you experience problems with your vision, we invite you to book an eye test at our Orillia office.
 Our optometrist will inspect your vision and eyes to make a precise diagnosis and determine the most effective treatment.
-At Orillia Eyewear & iCare, our Orillia eye doctor is skilled and experienced in diagnosing and treating astigmatism, so that you experience crisp and clear vision.
+At Orillia Eyewear & iCare, our Orillia optometrist is skilled and experienced in diagnosing and treating astigmatism, so that you experience crisp and clear vision.

 What is a stigma?

 Stigma refers to a type of refractive error known as astigmatism.
 There are three types of refractive error, myopia, hyperopia, and astigmatism.
 The former two are more regularly referred to as nearsighted (poor distance vision) and farsighted (poor close-up vision).
 Astigmatism is the third category that affects both near and far vision at the same time.
 Much like nearsightedness or farsightedness, astigmatism is corrected using glasses or contacts.